Leopoldine Glöckel

-Leopoldine Glöckel (12 November 1871, in Vienna – 21 May 1937, in Vienna) was an Austrian politician.
+Leopoldine Glöckel (12 November 1871 – 21 May 1937) was an Austrian politician.
 She was one of the first women to become a member of the City Council of Vienna.
 She was chairwoman of the City Council Committee for Welfare Institutions, Youth Welfare and Health Care.
 She married Otto Glöckel in 1897.

 Biography

 Leopoldine Glöckel, née Pfaffinger, was born the daughter of the director of the telephone and telegraph administration in Vienna, Joseph von Pfaffinger.
 After the early death of her mother, she grew up with her wealthy grandparents.
 She attended eight-year elementary school, then received private lessons and finally graduated from the teacher training college.
 From 1893 to 1934 she worked as a needlework and vocational school teacher in Vienna.
 In 1897 she married the social democrat, teacher and educational reformer Otto Glöckel.

 Leopoldine Glöckel was initially active in the "General Austrian Women's Association" and thus in the environment of the bourgeois women's movement, where she founded a women's suffrage committee together with Ernestine Fürth in 1905.
 From 1897 onwards, however, she publicly represented positions that were closer to social democratic ideas, for which she was also attacked as a "bourgeois teacher".
 When Karl Lueger dismissed Otto Glöckel, whom she had married in the same year (1897), from teaching because of his political activities, Leopoldine Glöckel was also transferred to imprisonment as a punishment.

 Initially committed to non-partisan work, Leopoldine Glöckel increasingly turned to the Social Democratic Workers' Party.
 She became a member of the party's central women's committee and was a member of the Vienna Women's Committee.
 Around 1901 she appeared as a speaker in the social democratic reading and discussion club "Libertas".
 Leopoldine Glöckel was considered an excellent speaker who gave numerous lectures on the topics of education and schools.
 She was a founding member of the "Free School" association, in whose institutions she also taught.
 In her home district of Meidling she was a member of the district board, chairwoman of the district women's organization and member of the district welfare association.
 She served as vice president of the private welfare association "Societas" and as chairwoman of the school committee in the training school for domestic helpers that she founded.
 She enthusiastically supported her husband's school reform and published specialist articles about it in the Arbeiterinnen-Zeitung and its successor Die Frau.